 Galesburg Promise is built on the belief that education is the key to regional vitality and economic development.
-It was established by the Galesburg Chamber of Commerce and offers an incentive for students to graduate from high school and an opportunity for a post-secondary education to increase the pool of college graduates who can be gainfully employed in Galesburg and the surrounding area.
+It was established by the City of Galesburg and offers an incentive for students to graduate from high school and an opportunity for a post-secondary education to increase the pool of college graduates who can be gainfully employed in Galesburg and the surrounding area.

 Frequently Asked Questions

 Do all students receive the same financial benefit?

 No. The benefit is prorated based on the student’s length of attendance at Galesburg District #205 using the following scale:

 The length of attendance is the total of full grades a student completed in public school while living in the #205 School District as verified through school records.
 The percentage is the amount of tuition reduction that will be applied to the student’s account, up to a maximum of 16 hours each semester.

 The Galesburg Promise Scholarship Application process is open from October 1st until March 15th each academic year, allowing students to apply for scholarships to be awarded the following academic year.
 All completed scholarship applications must be submitted by March15th.
 More information about how to apply to this scholarship will be coming soon.

 What if I am not covered for a 100% attendance benefit?

 You are responsible for fees, books and the percent of tuition not covered by Galesburg Promise.
 To make arrangements for payment, please contact the Business Office at 309.341.5210.
 For example, if you have completed 9 grades, your Galesburg Promise would cover 80% of tuition.
 The student will pay any fees shown on the student statement plus 20% of the tuition charged.
 Scholarships or grants awarded to the student will reduce the Galesburg Promise to allow funding to remain available for future generations.

 How long am I eligible to receive Galesburg Promise?